mavlink/qgc-user-guide/en/SettingsView/General.md

 ## Brand Image

-This setting specifies the brand image used for indoor/outdoor colour schemes.
+This setting specifies the *brand image* used for indoor/outdoor colour schemes.

+The brand image is displayed in place of the icon for the connected autopilot in the top right corner of the toolbar.
+It is provided so that users can easily create screen/video captures that include a company logo/branding.

 ![Brand Image](../../images/settings/settings_view_general_brand_image.jpg)